ScilifelabDataCentre/swedgene/README.md

 To run the demo:

+	cd hugo
     hugo server

-To rebuild and install the JBrowse assets, `jq` and `samtools` need to be installed.
-Then:
+To build JBrowse assets, [`yq`](https://mikefarah.gitbook.io/yq/) and [`samtools`](http://www.htslib.org/) need to be installed.
+The command succession below will build the assets, install them under `hugo/static` and start the development server:

-    make all
+    make
+	cd hugo
 	hugo server